 Out of care for our community, our practice has always been for staff to remain at home when they are sick.
 All of our full-time and part-time staff accumulate paid time off to cover sick time.

 You may have heard stories about grocery stores running out of food and household items as consumers horde the essentials.
-One of our strengths is that we source from multiple suppliers and don’t pull from a central warehouse.
+One of our strengths is that we source from multiple suppliers, many of which are local, and we don’t pull from a central warehouse.
 Therefore we have multiple avenues for securing products even when there are gaps in availability.
 This is one of the many moments when we feel grateful to work with so many small, local producers!